garfunkelvila/ChaoticSeer/README.md

 # DarkSeer
-Dont mind this thing, it does nothing
+Don't mind this thing, it does nothing